potatoeggy/eifueo/docs/chw3mz.md

 There are seven main schools of thought historians usually fall under that attempt to explain why history happens.

  - The **great people** lens states that individually great people create changes — without those individuals history would be drastically altered.
 This school focuses on their individual motivations, relationships, etc.
  - The **structuralist** lens states that changes in economic structures, technology, ideology, and social norms create history.
-This school focuses
  - The **decisionist** lens states that the decisions of people change history.
  - The **Marxist** lens states that class conflict creates history.
 This school focuses on the exploiter and the exploitee and how their conflicts create history.
  - The **Toynbee** lens states that the response of people to crisis creates history.